-IFSRC meets in-person four times a year at libraries throughout the state or at the Massachusetts Library System office.
-Only the business portions of in-person meetings may be attended via conference call.
-Email email@example.com to join the Committee information.
+IFSRC meets four times a year at libraries throughout the state, at the Massachusetts Library System office, or via Zoom.
+Email email@example.com to join the Committee or for more information.

-The previous meeting was held on Monday March 2nd at the East Forest Park Branch of the Springfield City Library.
+The previous meeting was held on Thursday September 16th at the Reading Public Library.

 Intellectual Freedom & Social Responsibilities Committee

 Congratulations to our first Civil Liberties Champion Award winner, Salem State University's Dr. Roopika Risam!
 Read more about her, her work in promoting equity and justice in the digital cultural record, and the award itself here; see also the Boston Globe's article about Dr. Risam and the award (Internet Archive link).

 Thank you to all who joined us at our Confronting Inequality Symposium on October 18, 2018, at Milton Public Library.
 Our special guests were Virginia Eubanks, Chris Collins, and our 2018 Civil Liberties Champion Award winner, Dr. Roopika Risam.
 There was also a Civic Engagement Fair, where exhibitors shared their ideas and undertakings with attendees.
 For more information, visit our Symposium page.

 Workshops Offered for Staff Development and Training Days

 Are you looking for a low-cost, reality-based training for your front-line staff?
 Consider hiring an MLA trainer from the Intellectual Freedom/Social Responsibilities Committee.
 Training is $300 for a half-day program, plus mileage for the trainer(s).
 We offer two workshop options, both based on ALA training modules.
 These are introductory programs, focused on preparing your staff to better face the challenges of working with the public.